alterasc/EnduringRework/README.md

 So 1 minute extended spell will stay 1 minute.
 1 minute 12 seconds will become 10 minutes.

-Cave Fangs, Call Lightning, Call Lightning Storm won't become permanent, at max 1 day.
+Cave Fangs, Call Lightning, Call Lightning Storm won't become permanent.
 Sorry if you already theorized this.

 Does not introduce save dependency, so you can remove it any time.